All Human Anatomy and Physiology Resources

 Steroid hormones are released from the parent cell by simple diffusion.
 Thyroid hormones are also released via simple diffusion.
 Peptide and catecholamines are the hormones released by exocytosis.
 No hormones are released via apoptosis, which is a controlled, deliberate form of cell death.

-Example Question #3 : Help With Other Endocrine Physiology
+Example Question #66 : Endocrine And Reproductive Physiology

 There are a few tissues which are primarily endocrine in function, where other tissues serve other purposes besides endocrine function, but do contain endocrine functions too.